Liberation Fund

 Groundswell Fund and Groundswell Action Fund are organizations with unique strategies.

-501(c)3 organizations must be completely non-partisan and cannot support candidates.
-These organizations can give donors a tax exemption.
+501(c)3 organizations must be completely nonpartisan and cannot support candidates.
+However, they can give donors a tax exemption.

 501(c)4 organizations that cannot offer donors a tax exemption for donations but can do unlimited lobbying and direct candidate support.